 Thank you for taking a stand for women’s rights and women’s health on a political and public level.
 I truly respect and admire men that get into the trenches and speak up on behalf of women.
 Although we have differing viewpoints, I suppose your involvement in the heated abortion debate is better than the apathy that has been so present in the years since Roe V. Wade.

 Thank you also for being so kind and diplomatic.
 The reference to Taco Bell was especially educational.
 Oops – did sarcasm sneak into this letter?
 Let me try again.

 Looks like I have nothing left to say, except to tell you that I do love women.
 Just because I oppose abortion, does not mean that I do not love women.
-A recent Gallup poll (you’re familiar with these, I presume) found that 51% of young adult Americans identify themselves as pro-life.
+A(you’re familiar with these, I presume) found that 51% of young adult Americans identify themselves as pro-life.
 I totally agree with you, sir – I’m sure that not ONE of them loves women.

 Oops… There’s that dang sarcasm again…

 Although I’m sure I seem a bit catty, I can assure you that I am praying for you and the incredible impact you have made on the beautiful city of Newark.
 I only pray that you can someday put your big boy pants on, man up, and stand for the unborn in your community, who are worth just as much and deserve just as much of a chance at life, liberty, and the pursuit of happiness as the kids in your inner city schools.

 I’d like to give my disclaimer right now, before I give my opinion: